 Agency may apply for one of the following categories:

-Food Service Equipment – food service equipment may be provided if it is required to maintain food safety and sanitation standards (as specified by the FeedMore and/or NYS Department of Health) or if there is inadequate space for food storage due to the lack of equipment.
-Agency will provide two quotes, for the requested equipment to be included with the grant application.
-The agency is responsible for any delivery, set up and/or maintenance costs of the requested equipment and should present proof (such as a typed and signed letter from the parent organization or current director) that states their ability to do so.
+Food Service Equipment – food service equipment may be provided if it is required to maintain food safety and sanitation standards (as specified by FeedMore WNY and/or NYS Department of Health) or if there is inadequate space for food storage due to the lack of equipment.
+Agency will provide two quotes for the requested equipment to be included with the grant application.
+Note that a basic three-year maintenance agreement must be included with the quotes, and the cost of this agreement is not reimbursable through the AAP grant.
+The agency is responsible for any delivery, set up and/or maintenance costs of the requested equipment and should present proof (such as a typed and signed letter from the parent organization or current director) that states its ability to do so.
 Agency will be reimbursed upon providing a paid in full receipt as proof of purchase and the make, model and serial number of approved equipment.

 **FeedMore WNY reserves the right to remove equipment as is deemed necessary.